BrianPugh/torchsample/README.rst

 |GHA tests| |Codecov report| |readthedocs|

-Lightweight pytorch utilities for neural network sampling.
+Lightweight pytorch utilities for neural network featuremap sampling.

 **WARNING: API is not yet stable.
 API subject to change!**

 Introduction
 ------------
-Sampling neural networks has become more and more common with popular developments like:
+Sampling neural network featuremaps has become more and more common with popular developments like:

 * `Learning Continuous Image Representation with Local Implicit Image Function`_